DanialArab/Semantic-Caching-for-AI-Agents/README.md

 # Semantic Caching for AI Agents

-## The core idea = how to make AI Agents faster and more cost-effective
+## The core idea = how to make AI Agents faster and more cost-effective and reduce latency